-In order to excel in your work or get that job offer, you better know what makes you unique.
+In order to excel in your work or get that job offer, it helps to know what makes you unique.

-How To Find Your Superpower
+How To Find Your Superpowers

-You probably minimize your superpower because it comes so naturally to you that you could do it in your sleep.
-But other people struggle with it.
-What’s the thing you can do that seems so easy to you but that seems to amaze others?
-Mapping out a big project?
-Helping people feel deeply understood?
-(You have more than one superpower.)
+You probably minimize your superpowers or can’t even see them at all, because it comes so naturally to you that you could do it in your sleep.
+But other people might struggle with that talent.

 - Uncovering and mobilizing your superpowers!

-- Getting to Aha and Aaaaah – today.
+- Getting to Aha – today.

 Are you ready to say what some of your superpowers are in the comments box below?
 It’s OK to tell us.
 It can be a brief rough draft.
 No one will hold you to it.
 Try it on.